PazMaria/cohort3/README.md

 ```sh
 live-server
 ```
 Look through the application.
-Notice in the "Size" section there is some logic that, based on a number, will tell you if it is small / medium / large.
+Notice in the "Size" section of the web page there is some logic that, based on a number, will tell you if it is small / medium / large.

 ## Dissecting what's there